Tales from the Public Library

 Not all libraries are created equal

-Good because there is a LARGER selection of books, whatever can be held in multiple locations, not just one.
+Good because there is a LARGER selection of books, which can be held in multiple locations, not just one.
 Bad because if the book you want isn’t at the branch closest to you, you have to wait to have it delivered to your local branch.
-But that is it’s own benefit because then you don’t have to hunt the stacks, you just click, point and order your book list online and pick it up all neatly placed under your name at the holds section.
+But that is its own benefit because then you don’t have to hunt the stacks, you just click, point, and order your book list online and pick it up all neatly placed under your name at the holds section.

 There can’t be only one

 Therefore, I miss the multi-branch hold system.
 Just for that one convenience alone.
-At this library I can only put a book on hold if someone else had it, or if it hasn’t been shelved yet because it’s on order.
+At this library, I can only put a book on hold if someone else has it, or if it hasn’t been shelved yet because it’s on order.
 I guess that’s something.

 North and South

-Let’s do a comparison of Cherry Hill vs. Chesapeake in regards to DVD borrowing at the public library:
+Let’s do a comparison of Cherry Hill vs. Chesapeake regarding DVD borrowing at the public library:

-Chesapeake when I last checked was expanding their current collection so that they too had at least one copy of a current popular film on DVD.
-In Chesapeake I could borrow DVDs like a book, no money needed, for the full two week borrowing period and renew it for one week at a time, up to two times for a total four week period, provided there were no holds on the film.
+Chesapeake, when I last checked, was expanding its current collection so that it too had at least one copy of a current popular film on DVD.
+In Chesapeake, I could borrow DVDs like a book, no money needed, for the full two-week borrowing period and renew them for one week at a time, up to two times for a total four-week period, provided there were no holds on the film.

-Cherry Hill had different borrowing policies depending on the kind of film it is.
+Cherry Hill had different borrowing policies depending on the kind of film it was.
 Documentaries fall under the same rules as books, three week borrowing time.

 But if it’s mildly entertaining, considered drama, thriller, or comedy, you have to pay the $2 per film rate.
-For children’s/youth DVDs you can rent them for $1 for 7 days (big whoop, two more days) and one week renewal.
+For children’s/youth DVDs, you can rent them for $1 for 7 days (big whoop, two more days) and a one-week renewal.

 So am I peeved?
 Yes!
 Majorly.